-What silent treatment does to us.
+What silent treatment does to us?

-The three types they use.
+The three types of silent treatment a narcissist will use.

-The present silent treatment where they stick around and ignore you, or stop including you.
-This is used so you become hurt, confused, angry and upset that they are ignoring you, insecure that they are not including you.
+The present silent treatment.
+Where they stick around and ignore you, or stop including you.
+This is used, so you become hurt, confused, angry and upset that they are ignoring you, insecure that they are not including you.
 To get an emotional reaction from you to them.

-The absent silent treatment, where they just disappear on you, but you can still message and call them, they might not reply.
-This is used so you become fearful, confused, upset, concerned and worried about them, and your relationship.
+The absent silent treatment.
+Where they just disappear on you, but you can still message and call them, they might not reply.
+This is used, so you become fearful, confused, upset, concerned and worried about them and your relationship.